akilli/docker/README.md

 Uses the `app` user that is created in the `akilli/base` image.

-You can use [`docker-compose.yml`](https://github.com/akilli/docker/blob/master/registry/docker-compose.yml) as a starting point for your configuration.
+You can use the example docker-compose.yml as a starting point for your configuration.